FThompson/FormPersistence.js/README.md

 ### Known issues / Limitations ###

 May not support some element types.
-Does not support elements outside of the form with a `form='id'` attribute.

-Thus far, tested only on the following types:
+Verified to support the following types:
 * `<input>`
     * `text`
     * `checkbox`